KovaVeikko/django-kit/README.md

 virtual ubuntu server.
 The first time the VM is launched, Vagrant installs all the required packages and starts the application.
 This may take a while.

-When Vagrant has finished installing, it runs on:
+When Vagrant has finished installing, the app is running on:
 ```
 127.0.0.1:9000
 ```